AXIHIXA/Memo/notes/cpp/cpp_templates_the_complete_guide_notes.md

 };
 ```
 By now you can probably perceive the problem when a using declaration brings in a name from a dependent class.
-Although we know about the name, we **don’t** know whether it’s the name of a type, a template, or something else:
+Although we know about the name, we **don't** know whether it's the name of a type, a template, or something else:
 ```c++
 template <typename T>
 class BXT